unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 Additional Information
 ======================

-* If you want to see the full guidelines for identifiers, see the :doc: `Identifier </fields/identifier>` page
+* If you want to see the full guidelines for identifiers, see the :doc:`Identifier </fields/identifier>` page
-* For more information about where to find identifiers on an object, see Where Can the Identifier Information be Found?
+* For more information about where to find identifiers on an object, see :ref:`Where Can the Identifier Information be Found? <identifier-sources>`
-* For additional guidelines regarding identifiers, see How Should the Identifier be Filled in?
+* For additional guidelines regarding identifiers, see :ref:`How Should the Identifier be Filled in? <identifier-fill>`
-* To see additional examples, see Other Examples
+* To see additional examples, see :ref:`Other Examples <identifier-examples>`
-* To see a glossary of identifier types, see the Comments section
+* To see a glossary of identifier types, see the :ref:`Comments <identifier-comments>` section
-* For a list of useful links for identifiers, see the Resources section
+* For a list of useful links for identifiers, see the :ref:`Resources <identifier-resources>` section

 ####